-Davis, Oklahoma—Last Friday, September 27th, an 18-wheeler travelling north on interstate-35 swerved into the southbound lane and struck a bus full of college softball players, killing 4 of the students and injuring many more.
+Davis, Oklahoma—Last Friday, September 27th, an 18-wheeler traveling north on interstate-35 swerved into the southbound lane and struck a bus full of college softball players, killing 4 of the students and injuring many more.
 The accident occurred when the truck failed to turn with the road and went through the median.
 The truck only stopped after running into a thick patch of trees.
 The driver showed no signs of braking, according to federal investigators reviewing the crash.
-The driver of the semi admitted being distracted by something in the cab of the truck, but investigators have not released any specific details around his distraction.
+The driver of the semi truck admitted being distracted by something in the cab of the truck, but investigators have not released any specific details around his distraction.
 Federal investigators did say that the truck’s brakes were in working order.
 This is just the latest example of innocent highway occupants killed by the trucking industry.

 An Unfortunate Trend